maddatsubedi/React-Notification/README.md

 - Option to have fixed notifications that do not automatically clear.
 - Close button rotation for enhanced interactivity.
 - Easily integrate into existing React applications.
-- Flexible positioning options for notifications, including:
+- Customize notification position with options such as:
-    - topCenter
+    - top center
-    - bottomCenter
+    - bottom center
-    - topLeft
+    - top left
-    - topRight
+    - top right
-    - bottomLeft
+    - bottom left
-    - bottomRight
+    - bottom right

 ## Technologies Used